metaplex-foundation/developer-hub/src/pages/core-candy-machine/overview.md

 ## The Lifecycle of a Core Candy Machine

-The very first step is for the creator to create a new Candy Machine and configure it however they want.
+The very first step is for the creator to create a new Core Candy Machine and configure it however they want.

 {% diagram %}
 {% node #action label="1.
 Create & Configure" theme="pink" /%}